Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: The small fppf site of an and Kato's Kummer-flat site

 where, as before, $\cR_{n}$ is the $n$-th root stack of the logarithmic structure determined by $\cR$, $\pi_{n}\colon \cR\arr \cR_{n}$ is the projection, and $i_{n}\colon (\cR_{n})\fppf \arr (\cR_{n})\rep$ is the embedding.
 Thus we get a $2$-commutative diagram

-If we assume that the base scheme $X$ is quasi-compact, the left hand column is an equivalence by Lemma~\ref{lem:alg->fppf=rep}, while the bottom row is an equivalence by Proposition~\ref{prop:limit-finitely-presented}.
+The left hand column is an equivalence by Lemma~\ref{lem:alg->fppf=rep}, while the bottom row is an equivalence by Proposition~\ref{prop:limit-finitely-presented}.
 From this it follows that $i^{*}\colon \FP\cR\fppf \arr \FP\cR\rep$ is full and essentially surjective.
 It remains to show that it is faithful.
 So, take two \fp sheaves $F$ and $G$ on $\cR\fppf$, and a morphism $\phi\colon G \arr F$ that is $0$ when pulled back to $\cR\rep$; we need to show that $\phi$ is $0$.
 This seems surprisingly non-trivial to us.

+We will make use of the following result, that is a consequence of Lemma~\ref{lem:refine-to-irs}, proven below.

+\begin{lemma} Let $\cR$ be an infinite root stack over a scheme $X$, and let $\cA\to \cR$ be a representable fppf morphism.
+Then there exists a representable fppf morphism $\cS\to \cA$, where $\cS\to Y$ is an infinite root stack over a scheme $Y$. \end{lemma}